SalesforceCommerceCloud/b2c-crm-sync/README.md

 #### Generate and Download a Self-Signed Certificate

-13. Now that your scratchOrg user credentials have been validated, you can generate a self-signed certificate via the Salesforce Org and download it as a KeyStore.
-You'll use the cert to mint JWT AuthToken requests presented to the B2C Commerce Account Manager.
+13. Now that your scratchOrg user credentials have been validated, you can generate a self-signed certificate via the Salesforce Org and download it as a KeyStore.  b2c-crm-sync will use the generated certificate to mint JWT AuthToken requests presented to the B2C Commerce Account Manager.

+> Allowing Salesforce to generate a self-signed certificate is the simplest way to work through this configuration step.
+You can also [generate your own certificate](https://lekkimworld.com/2019/12/09/generate-a-java-keystore-jks-which-is-importable-in-salesforce/) and import it from your Salesforce org.

 - Enter Setup within your scratchOrg and in the quick-find, search for `cert`.
 - Select the `Certificate and Key Management` option found under the Security menu.